Legislation and Supervisory Authorities

 The following discusses several developments of relevance from the perspective of regulating financial markets and related pertinent legal bases which, during the past financial year, have been revised, enacted or are likely to be of relevance in the future.

-The previous Payment Services Directive 2007/64/EG (PSD) was repealed and replaced by the EU Directive 2015/2366 on payment services in the internal market (Payment Services Directive, PSD 2).
+The previous Payment Services Directive 2007/64/EG (PSD) of the EU was repealed and replaced by the EU Directive 2015/2366 on payment services in the internal market (Payment Services Directive, PSD 2).

-In comparison to the previous PSD, PSD 2 broadens the scope of application to include payments with non-EU countries as well as in foreign currencies and brings increased obligations of transparency and information requirements.
-Also, consumer protection and security requirements should be reinforced.
-In addition, the rules provide for the creation of two further types of payment service providers and third-party providers: payment initiator service providers as well as account information service providers.
+In comparison to the previous PSD, PSD 2 broadens the scope of application to include payments with non-EU countries as well as in foreign currencies and introduces increased obligations of transparency and informational requirements.
+Also, consumer protection and security requirements are to be reinforced.
+In addition, the Directive provides for the creation of two further types of payment service providers and third-party providers: payment initiator service providers as well as account information service providers.
 If need be, banks must grant access by the latter to client accounts using special interfaces.

 Payment Accounts Directive